Biofertiliser

 Certification of digestate as biofertiliser

-The aim of the project is to have a scheme that achieves Fertmark certification of digestate as a biofertiliser and provides confidence to digestate buyers that the digestate purchased meets the definition of being a fertiliser under the Agricultural Compounds and Veterinary Medicines Act 1997, and can be used as a quality biofertiliser that meets specific legislative standards.
+The aim of the project is to have a scheme that achieves Fertmark certification of digestate as a biofertiliser and provides confidence to digestate buyers that the digestate purchased meets the definition of being a fertiliser under the Agricultural Compounds and Veterinary Medicines Act 1997, (ACVM) and can be used as a quality biofertiliser that meets specific legislative standards.
+The Fertmark Code has a definition that a “fertiliser” must have at least 3% nutrients, a requirement which certified biofertiliser must meet.
+As a result certified biofertiliser meets that requirement for exemption under the ACVM Regulations.

 Technical Guide 8 sets out the criteria for certification and builds on the UK PAS110 Specification for whole digestate, separated liquor and separated fibre derived from the anaerobic digestion of source-segregated biodegradable materials which sets out the foundations for classification and certification of digestate as fertiliser.